Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: Illustrative Applications

 \section{Illustrative Applications}

-We use synthetic data to demonstrate the theoretical tradeoffs and performance of the proposed estimator.
+We use synthetic data to demonstrate the theoretical tradeoffs and evaluate the performance of the proposed estimator.
 We consider two data generating processes (DGPs).
-The first DGP illustrates the trade-off between MSE-focused estimation and performance optimization using CATEs that imply a single-threshold decision rule.
-The second DGP considers a different setup with a more-complex decision rule, which allows us to contrast the proposed estimator to the advanced targeting methods.
+The first uses a simple CATE function to illustrate the tradeoff between prediction accuracy and profit optimization under a linear specification.
+The second features a more complex decision boundary and allows us to compare our method with standard baselines.
+In both simulations, we evaluate methods on two criteria: incremental \textit{Profit} relative to a blanket no-treatment policy, and \textit{MSE} between the estimated and true CATEs from the DGP.